Reksio: Reksio's profile as main character

-As the main character of his own series, Reksio is clearly the protagonist.
-Throughout the main series, he is depicted as a responsible, loving, caring, and respectful dog to both his owner, a blonde Polish kid, as well as to the other animals with which he lives in the same courtyard.
+As the main character of his own animated TV series, Reksio is clearly the protagonist.
+Throughout the main series, he is depicted as a responsible, dutiful, loving, caring, and respectful dog to both his owner, a blonde Polish kid, as well as to his family and the other animals with which he lives in the same courtyard.
 Sometimes though, he is a little bit mischievous (but only in rare contexts) with his older owners or other humans with whom he interacts.
 In addition, Reksio also has a special bond with a female dog with red-haired ears.
+His owner is almost always good or very good to him.

-Most of the time, however, he is portrayed as a saviour, helper, rescuer, and peacemaker (and occasionally as a wanderer).
-In these regards, he is seen protecting the hens in his courtyard against foxes who want to steal their eggs as well as managing or settling conflicts between other animals who live in the same courtyard with him.
-He is courageous enough to save or aid some humans in some dangerous situations as well, most notably his young owner, a blonde Polish kid, from gas intoxication in his kitchen in one episode.
+Most of the time, however, he is portrayed as a saviour, helper, rescuer, and peacemaker (and occasionally as a wanderer across the neighbourhood or his home town).
+In these regards, he is seen protecting the hens in his courtyard against foxes who want to steal their eggs as well as managing or peacefully settling conflicts between other animals who live in the same courtyard with him.
+He is courageous enough to even save or aid some humans in some dangerous situations as well, most notably his young owner, a blonde Polish kid, from gas intoxication in his kitchen in one episode.

 Yet his help is not only limited to his young owner or the animals in his courtyard, as in the second series, more specifically in Reksio and the birds series, Reksio can be seen as an empathetic saviour for a stork and a cuckoo (originally 'pigeon' in the title of that episode), outside animals/birds.
-While he is mostly friendly towards all animals living in the same courtyard as him, Reksio has occasional skirmishes with the rooster (throughout the main series).
-In addition, several times during the Reksio and birds series, Reksio has occasional quarrels with the gander living in his courtyard as well.
-Last but not least, he is a great friend to the owl who shares with him music and convinces him not to live the courtyard at the end of the second series.
+While he is mostly friendly towards all animals living in the same courtyard as him, Reksio has occasional skirmishes or quarrels with the rooster (more specifically throughout the main series).
+In addition, several times during the Reksio and birds series, Reksio has occasional problems or scuffles with the gander living in his courtyard as well.
+Last but not least, he is a great friend to the owl who shares with him music that relaxes him.
+Furthermore, the owl eventually convinces him not to leave the courtyard at the end of the second series.